locka99/opcua/README.md

 ### Server

-The intention is that the implementation will work its way through OPC UA profiles from nano to embedded to standard to attain a level of functionality acceptable to most consumers of the API.
+The server will work its way through OPC UA profiles from nano to embedded to standard to attain a level of functionality acceptable to most consumers of the API.
 Profiles are defined in "OPC UA Part 7 - Profiles 1.03 Specification"

-This [OPC UA link](http://opcfoundation-onlineapplications.org/ProfileReporting/index.htm) provides interactive and descriptive information about profiles and relevant test cases.
+Development is in phases, the current phase is marked in bold.

 * Phase 0: Types, project structure, code generation tools, basic connectivity, binary transport format, services framework
 * Phase 1.
 This phase mostly implements the Nano Embedded Device Server Profile, which has these main points